beaukuhn/automcp/README.md

 ## Future Plans

 - Support for multiple programming languages
+- Add custom typing so schemas do not drift from generated code
 - Integration with existing MCP solutions
 - Implement with prompts and resource mechanisms
 - Enhanced composition mechanisms for complex tool chains